 Easy Newfoundland Dog Pumpkin Carving Patterns

-You can make these patterns all your own too.
+You can make these patterns all your own too or you can search for free pumpkin carving stencils for kids and adults.

 **TIP.
 With the Newfie and the heart, I didn’t cut the legs out but instead poked small holes through to let the light shine.